Do Your Medications Actually Work?

 What Role Do Genes Play?

 The medications you take rely on internal mechanisms to metabolize and transport them throughout your body.
 During this process, thousands of protein molecules interact with them and may alter how well they work.
-This means that your genes may affect how effectively (or ineffectively) you absorb and metabolize a particular drug, which in turn affects how well the drug works for you.
+This means that your genes may affect how effectively (or ineffectively) you absorb, respond to, and metabolize a particular drug, which in turn affects how well the drug works for you.

 While medications may work well for most people, in certain people, a medication may not work or it may cause troublesome side effects.
 In rare cases, these genetic-drug mismatches can prove fatal.
-Knowing a patient’s genetic code may, therefore, someday help doctors make drug treatments safer.
+Knowing a patient’s genetic code may someday help doctors make drug treatments safer.

 How Does This Affect Cancer Drugs?